-FastIron 08.0.95 supports the end-to-end PTP-TC mode of operation for standalone and stacking topologies.
-The software treats the stacking as a chain of PTP-TC devices connected back to back, and each device updates the correctionField to eliminate the residence time within the switch.
+Beginning with FastIron release 08.0.95, end-to-end PTP-TC mode of operation is supported for standalone and stacking topologies.
+The software treats the stacking as a chain of PTP-TC devices connected back-to-back, and each device updates the correctionField to eliminate the residence time within the switch.

-FastIron 08.0.95 automatically assigns the highest priority to the PTP messages that are untagged, or if they are not part of the IEEE 802.1Q encapsulated frame.
-The messages encapsulated as part of the IEEE 802.1Q frame follow the IEEE 802.1p priority carried in the Ethernet frame.
+Beginning with FastIron release 08.0.95, the highest priority is automatically assigned to the PTP messages that are untagged or are not part of the IEEE Standard 802.1Q encapsulated frames.
+The messages encapsulated as part of the IEEE Standard 802.1Q frame follow the IEEE Standard 802.1P priority carried in the Ethernet frame.